Object of the game and sequence of play

 - Marshal's Revenge: Each Bandit on the roof loses the least valuable Purse they have.

-- Passengers' Rebellion: All Bandits who are inside the Cars get a Neutral Bullet each.
+- Passengers' Rebellion: All Bandits who are inside the Cars (and Locomotive - bug pending) get a Neutral Bullet each.

 - Pickpocketing: Each alone Bandit takes a Purse from that spot.